-SECTION: STARBIZ PAGE: 4 PRINTED SIZE: 407.00cm REGION: KL AUTHOR: Clyde Russell MARKET: Malaysia PHOTO: Full Color ASR: MYR 20,483.00 ITEM ID: MY0055776603

-28 SEP, 2023 Asia's coal sector sees long, prosperous life despite transition
+SECTION: LOCAL NEWS PAGE: 15 PRINTED SIZE: 409.00cm2 REGION: KL AUTHOR: Clyde Russell MARKET: Malaysia PHOTO: Full Color ASR: MYR 14,045.00 ITEM ID: MY0055802510 30 SEP.
+2023 Asia's coal sector sees long, prosperous life

-The Star, Malaysia

-Page 1 of 2

-Asia's coal sector sees long, prosperous life despite transition

-By CLYDE RUSSELL

-ASIA'S coal sector has gone from thinking they are in terminal decline as the world shifts to a net-zero carbon future to seeing themselves as being a part of the energy mix for decades to come, while raking in
+New Straits Times, Malaysia Page 1 of 2 ENERGY TRANSITION Asia's coal sector sees long, prosperous life CLYDE RUSSELL ASIA'S coal sector has gone from thinking they are in terminal de-cline as the world shifts to a netcline as the world shifts to a net-zero carbon future to seeing themselves as being a part of the energy mix for decades to come, while raking in profits.
+The bullish narrative was on full display at the industry's biggest gathering, the Coaltrans Asia conference, held this week in Bali.
+What has changed for the coal industry is that they no longer believe that renewable energies can be deployed fast enough, cheaply enough and at sufficient scale to push fossil fuels out of Asia's energy mix.
+"The reality is that coal de-mand will continue to increase," Septian Hario Seto, Indonesia's deputy of investment at its Co-ordinating Ministry for Maritime and Investment Affairs, told the conference.

-profits.

-The bullish narrative was on full display at the industry's biggest gathering, the Coaltrans Asia conference held this week on the Indonesian resort island of Bali.
-What has changed for the coal industry

-is that they no longer believe that renew-able energies can be deployed fast enough, cheaply enough and at sufficient scale to push fossil fuels out of Asia's energy mix.

-energy mix.

-"The reality is that coal demand will

-continue to increase," Septian Hario Seto,

-Indonesia's deputy of investment at its

-Coordinating Ministry for Maritime and

-Investment Affairs, told the conference.

 This was a common view, with delegates expressing scepticism over the pathways to net-zero emissions advocated by Western bodies such as the International Energy Agency.
-While thermal coal does see some threat from natural gas, the view of virtually every market participant, from miners to traders to utilities and government offi-cials, was that coal remains the cheaper and more secure alternative.

-There is also the realisation that the energy transition means very different things in various regions and countries.
-"The reality is that coal demand will continue to increase."
-Septian Hario Seto It could be argued that the lesson that most European countries took from the surge in fossil fuel prices and the concern over security in supply from Russia's inva-sion of Ukraine was that they would accel-erate the move to renewable energies.
-European nations may be able to afford to take such steps and commit billions of dollars to build wind, solar and storage solutions at an accelerated pace.
-The lesson in Asia seems to be the exact opposite, with the main concern being the opposite, with the main concern being the cost of energy.

-To many Asian countries, it's simply too expensive to move rapidly to renewable energies, given the huge investments needed to re-shape electricity grids to cope with variable generation from wind and solar, as well as put in place the generation capability to back up the renewable supplies, such as gas-fired peaking plants, pumped hydro and battery storage.
-While solar panels and wind turbines may be relatively cheap when compared to building a coal-fired power plant, the infrastructure needed to support the renewable energies isn't, and this is the main concern of Asian countries.
-There is also the view that Asia's energy demand will increase rapidly in the next few decades and meeting that will mean using all resources, including the vast deposits of coal in populous countries such as China, India and Indonesia.
-The Asian model of moving to net-zero is likely to look mite different from what is likely to look quite different from what is being attempted in the developed world.
-What they have in common is a shift to electrify as much as possible, from trans-port to industrial and residential heating and cooking.
+While thermal coal does see some threat from natural gas, the view of virtually every market participant, from miners to traders to utilities and govern-ment officials, was that coal remains the cheaper and more secure alternative.
+There is also the realisation that the energy transition means very different things in various regions and countries It could be argued that the lesson that most European countries took from the surge in fossil fuel prices and the concern over security in supply from Russia's invasion of Ukraine was that they would accelerate the move to re-newable energies.
+The lesson in Asia seems to be The lesson in Asia seems to be the exact opposite, with the main concern being the cost of energy.
+To many Asian countries, it's simply too expensive to move rapidly to renewable energies, given the huge investments needed to re-shape electricity grids to cope with variable generation from wind and solar, as well as the capability to back up the renewable supplies, such as gas-fired peaking plants, pumped hydro and battery storage.
+While solar panels and wind turbines may be relatively cheap compared with building a coalfired power plant, the infrastruc-ture needed to support the re-newable energies isn't.
+There is also the view that Asia's energy demand will in-crease rapidly in the next few decades and meeting that will mean using all resources, includ-ing the vast deposits of coal in populous countries such as Chipopulous countries such as China, India and Indonesia.